Proposed merger between Union Pacific and Norfolk Southern: Background

 In the early 1980s, more than 30 major freight railroads operated in the United States.
 By the time of the merger proposal, this number had declined to six, with four companies accounting for nearly 90% of all rail freight: Union Pacific, Norfolk Southern, CSX and BNSF.
+Union Pacific's 1996 acquisition of Southern Pacific resulted in a major traffic backlog in Houston during 1997 and 1998, which was attributed to operational decisions.
+Following the 1999 division of Conrail with CSX, Norfolk Southern experienced immediate service problems caused by information technology issues.
 Union Pacific's network covers the West Coast, as well as parts of the Midwestern and Southern United States, while Norfolk Southern operates in the East.
 The combined network of the two companies would encompass over 50,000 miles of track across 43 states and provide access to about 100 ports.
 In 2024, the two railroads accounted for 43% of total freight movement in the United States.